 What is the DEGREES Function?

-The DEGREES Function is a Math and Trigonometry function.
+The DEGREES Function is an Excel Math and Trigonometry function.
 It will convert angles that are expressed in radians to degrees.

 DEGREES was introduced in MS Excel 2000.
 Although the function is not frequently used by financial analysts, it is important for those who want to master the full range of MS Excel functions.